Portfolio Recovery Associates (PRA) – Apothaker – Just Another Debt Collector?

 I have a couple of questions for you.
 Your answers may help me provide more feedback.

 What state do you live in?

 Your reference to 7 years and 2015 read to me like you are referring to how long these negative items will stay on your credit report.
 Am I interpreting this correctly?

-Anyone dealing with Portfolio Recovery, or Apothaker and Associates, can ask questions and get feedback below.
+Anyone dealing with Portfolio Recovery, or Apothaker and Associates, can ask questions and get feedback by posting in the comments below.